-- For home schooled students this is a great opportunity to show your skills in the domains of your interest.
-It is also a platform where you will get exposure as to where you stand compared to others of your age.
+- For home-schooled students, this is a great opportunity to show your skills in the domains of your interest.
+It is also a platform where you will get exposure regarding your stand compared to others of your age.

-- SAT ii scores will help you in getting placed in the right course.
-Some of the colleges even offer some credit for good SAT ii scores.
+- The scores will also help you in getting placed in the right course.
+Some of the colleges even offer some credit for good scores.

 Although this is completely your choice, you can look at the following guidelines to help you decide-